Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breastfeed.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take Lorcet?

 Follow all directions on your prescription label.
 Never take Lorcet in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine in a place where others cannot get to it.
 Selling or giving away Lorcet is against the law.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.

 You should not stop using this medicine suddenly.
 Follow your doctor's instructions about tapering your dose.